 - Add your reserved sauce to each bowl if desired.

-If you don’t have zucchini, feel free to use another veggie to spiralize the noodles.
+- If you don’t have zucchini, feel free to use another veggie to spiralize for the noodles.
 Squash, potato, sweet potato, etc.

-This turkey chow fun zoodles recipe is a keeper, even after the holidays.
+This turkey chow fun zoodles stir fry recipe is a keeper, even after the holidays.

-Grab some chop sticks and dig in!
+Grab some chop sticks and dig in to the stir fry zucchini noodles!
 Heck, just grab the bowl and slurp.
 Totally allowed!

 What’s your favorite leftover Turkey recipe?
 Ever tried Tamari Soy Sauce?
 Now’s the perfect time!